Athens, the Ancient Capital of Greece

-As well as being the capital and largest city in Greece, Athens is also one of the oldest cities in the world with landmarks dating back to the 5th Century BC.
-However it doesn’t seem to get the same attention as the likes of Paris , Rome or London .
+As well as being the capital and largest city in Greece, The city is also one of the oldest in the world with landmarks dating back to the 5th Century BC.
+However it doesn’t seem to get the same attention as the likes of Paris, Rome or London.
 Many people including myself have a love hate relationship with the city, on one hand it has the history, culture, beaches and nightlife to happily satisfy most tourists, but it’s also extremely busy, densely populated, plagued by traffic jams and pollution.
 However even with this in mind, I find it one of the most fascinating cities in Europe and believe it’s a city not to be missed.

-Many tourists arrive in Athens and stay for just enough time to check out the famous Acropolis then leave soon as possible, eager to go island hoping around the beautiful Greek islands.
+Many tourists stay for just enough time to check out the famous Acropolis then leave soon as possible, eager to go island hoping around the beautiful Greek islands.
 Although this is a must do when visiting Greece, you should try to stay in Athens for a few days and get to know and visit more than just the famous Acropolis.

 As you continue around the side of the mount you will then come across the Temple of Nike, this tiny marble temple is the earliest Ionic temple designed by Kallicrates and was dedicated to the goddess Athena Nike.
 In Greek Nike means victory (Athena the goddess of Victory).